Paulo-Rusu/Paulo-Rusu/README.md

 - 👋 Hi, I’m @Paulo-Rusu
-- 👀 I’m interested in giving my contribute to projects that will revolutionize the world
+- 👀 I’m interested in giving my contribute to projects that will revolutionise the world
 - 🌱 I’m currently a junior developper, improving my programming skils every day.
 - 💞️ I’m looking to collaborate on various projects where a part of me will stay forever
 - 📫 How to reach me ...